Chauncey Yellow Robe: Early life and education

-The same trio after their forced cultural assimilation, taken three years later in 1892.
+The same trio after their forced cultural assimilation, taken either six months later in 1884 or three years later in 1886.
 Chauncey Yellow Robe is seated on the left side.

 In 1893, Yellow Robe was in charge of the Carlisle School's exhibit at the Chicago World's Fair.
 The exhibition was titled "Into Civilization and Citizenship" and featured "images of students, mannequins representing students, and other artifacts."
 He was also selected to represent the North American Indians at the Congress of Nations of the World's Fair.

 He graduated with honors at a 6th grade level on April 1, 1895, being trained in the tailoring trade.